Gathering your system requirements Innovation Release

 Note

-A Bastion host (or jump box) is strongly recommended for secure, private access to the Kubernetes API, Portal, and PostgreSQL endpoints.
+A Bastion host (or jump host/box) is strongly recommended for secure, private access to the Kubernetes API, Portal, and PostgreSQL endpoints.
 This host serves as your dedicated operational workstation for installation and validation activities.
 For EDB Remote DBA (RDBA) or Managed Services contracts, a dedicated Bastion is mandatory.

 General requirements